thomascswalker/p-lang/README.md

 ## Features

 - Dynamically typed
-- Ignores whitespace
+- Ignores whitespace/indent depth
-- Basic mutable types
+- Basic mutable types (int, float, string, lists)

+## Usage
+There are two modes which the .exe can be run with:

+1. Run with no arguments.
+This will be the interpreter mode (like the GIF above).
+This allows typing in commands line-by-line. `peng.exe`
+2. Run with one argument.
+This will read the input file and execute it. `peng.exe "C:\my_file.p"`

 ## Development